Back to All Articles

 Additionally, if you suffer from pesky canker sores, your overuse of toothpaste may be to blame.
 The foam-producing sulfate (sodium lauryl sulfate) used in many popular kinds of toothpaste has been linked to causing irritation, leading to canker sores, and even infection.

-Stay away from sulfates and stick with a toothpaste that gets its super-foaming power from natural sources, like Twice.
-Not only are the foamy ingredients in Twice toothpaste derived from plants, but Twice toothpaste is vegan, cruelty-free, and will give you peace of mind every time you brush, knowing you didn’t just dump a whole bunch of chemicals into your mouth.
+Stay away from sulfates and stick with a toothpaste that gets its super-foaming power from natural sources.
+Not only are the foamy ingredients in our toothpaste derived from plants, but Twice toothpaste is vegan, cruelty-free, and will give you peace of mind every time you brush knowing you didn’t just dump a whole bunch of chemicals into your mouth.

 By now, we know that sulfates are bad and should always be avoided -- unless you enjoy getting canker sores, of course!
 But what other ingredients should be avoided?